Originate/guide/go/README.md

 * There is one single way of formatting Go, enforced by the Go toolchain.
-  It is not the prettiest alternative, but the simplest possible one, the one which causes the least amount of bikeshed debates.
+  It is not the prettiest way of formatting, but the simplest possible one, the one which causes the least amount of bikeshed debates.
   This is incredibly valuable for code bases that large amounts of developers are working on.
+  It also allows automated modification of code bases without irrelevant formatting or whitespace changes.
+  For example, tools that parse source code into an AST, change the AST, and serialize the modified AST back into source code.
+  An example is the `go fix` command, which allows to change uses of old deprecated APIs to newer ones automatically.

 ## Learn